tarwn/lessthandot-hugo/blogs/content/posts/2013-02-05-mongodb-how-to-drop-databases.md

 ---
 In this post we are going to look at how to drop database and collections.
 We already covered backup and restores, now that you know how to do that, it is safe to cover dropping collections and databases

-Execute the following command, it will create the MultiCollection database if it doesn&#8217;t exist already
+Execute the following command, it will create the MultiCollection database if it doesn't exist already

 <pre>use MultiCollection</pre>